 Attendance in this course is recommended, but not required.
 If you choose to access all course content through Canvas, your grade will not be impacted by not attending in-person lectures.
 I will be in class on the assigned days and times to deliver lectures, interact with students, and facilitate discussion.
-I would love to see you there, but no part of your calculated grade is based upon attendance.
+I would love to see you there and highly recommend it, but no part of your calculated grade is based upon attendance.